For EPA updated info on PFAS please click here.

 Q: What are the fees associated with an Inland Wetlands permit?

-The state charges a one-time application fee of $60.00 (or as the state amends).
-All other fees are set annually by the Inland Wetlands Commission and fee schedules are available online or in the Inland Wetlands office.
-The fees required by a Soils Scientist, Engineer, Architect, or Landscape Architect will depend upon the size and complexity of the work being proposed.
+The state charges an application fee of $60.00 (or as the state amends).
+All other fees are set annually by the Inland Wetlands Commission.
+Click here for a fee schedule.

 Q: What can I do if I see a violation?